apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 You can enable debug for the controller by providing environment variable `INGRESS_DEBUG`.

-#### Tune Resync Period of Controller
+#### Resync Period of Controller

 You can adjust the resync period for the controller by providing environment variable `RESYNC_PRIOD`.

-### Logging and Monitoring
+### Integrating with Fluentd and Prometheus

-You can use [Fluentd](https://docs.fluentd.org/) to capture the traffic server access logs.
-Prometheus can be used to capture metrics.
+[Fluentd](https://docs.fluentd.org/) can be used to capture the traffic server access logs.
+[Prometheus](https://prometheus.io/) can be used to capture metrics.
 Please checkout the below projects for examples.

 * https://github.com/gdvalle/trafficserver_exporter
 * https://github.com/buraksarp/apache-traffic-server-exporter